johnnypesola/1dv449-Laboration-3/README.md

 # 1DV449 Laboration 3 - MashUp

+#### Memos
 If you want to do some work on this repo locally then first make sure you've got node.js installed.
 After that run npm install in the root directory to install dependencies needed like angular source files and such which isn't present in this repo.
 This repo is kind of a compiled version so to say to avoid unneccessary files.

-If you wish to make changes to the javascript or css files, make your changes and then compile it as I've done.
-Make sure so you've got Grunt installed and just use a terminal to run the 'grunt' command in the project root.
-Everything should now be compiled.
+Make sure you concatinate and minify the javascript and css files after changing them in the following way: Make sure so you've got Grunt installed and just use a terminal to run the 'grunt' command in the project root.
+Now you're good to go.

+Johnny Pesola, December 2015

 -----